Joshua 9 – The Gibeonite Deception

 2. (14-15) Joshua and the leaders of Israel accept the deception of the Gibeonites.

-ii.
-How much trouble do we find ourselves in for this very reason: they did not ask counsel of the Lord?
+i.
+How much trouble do we find ourselves in for this very reason: they did not ask counsel of the LORD?

 C. The deception of the Gibeonites uncovered and dealt with.